– David Pathe, President and Chief Executive Officer

 - Continuing our journey to zero harm through building a strong safety culture and implementing best-practice standards;

-- Initiating implementation of our diversity and inclusion plan;
+- Continuing to implement our diversity and inclusion plan globally.

 David V. Pathe